Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 Giving your users a well-formatted print stylesheet is a nice touch, and it’s pretty easy to set up.

-Broken links are both frustrating for users and damaging to your SEO.
-We recommend using Ahrefs to find your broken links, and you can use it for keyword research and analyzing competitors.
+Broken links frustrate users and damage SEO.
+We recommend using Ahrefs to find broken links.
+You can also use it for keyword research and analyzing competitors.

 Here’s a great step-by-step guide for finding and fixing broken links using Ahrefs.